 Financial institutions are encouraged to participate in FIHOP as a means of achieving a solid financial investment that has an excellent repayment record, has a fair and equitable return on that investment, and meets CRA Investment credit needs.
 FIHOP was fortunate in having all 4 regulatory agencies providing guidance in its initial formation.

-FIHOP finances the permanent loans associated with Low Income Housing Tax Credit developments allocated Tax Credits through the Mississippi Home Corporation (MHC).
-Typical first mortgage loan to value (LTV) ratios range from 25 – 35% and most recent return to the participants have been in the 6.5% range.
+FIHOP finances the permanent loans associated with Low-Income Housing Tax Credit developments allocated Tax Credits through the Mississippi Home Corporation (MHC).
+Typical first mortgage loan to value (LTV) ratios range from 25 – 35% and return a market value interest rate to the participants.

 The FIHOP Board of Directors consists of one member from each participating financial institution and one from MHC.
-FIHOP has a Loan Committee that reviews and recommends to the Board for approval or denial each loan request received by FIHOP.
+FIHOP has a loan committee that reviews and recommends each loan to the Board for approval or denial.